Is "Breed Hopping" A Thing? Reddit Knows The Answer

 But that goes for many dog breeders.

 In the world of dog breeding, the concept of 'breed hopping' reflects deeper psychological principles regarding loyalty and commitment.
-Research by Dr. David K. L. Lee, a sociologist at Yale University, highlights that individuals often seek consistency in their choices to establish a coherent identity.
-His findings suggest that when people frequently switch between different dog breeds, it can be perceived as a lack of commitment, which may raise concerns among breeders about the owner's ability to provide stable care.
+Research suggests that when people frequently switch between different dog breeds, it can be perceived as a lack of commitment, which may raise concerns among breeders about the owner's ability to provide stable care.

 Moreover, this behavior may indicate a broader trend in consumer psychology, where instant gratification and novelty-seeking lead individuals away from long-term relationships.
 Understanding this tendency can help breeders and dog owners alike foster a more supportive environment that encourages responsible ownership.